Holland America Line: First World War

 Statendam (II) launched in July 1914 and was due to be HAL's largest-ever ship at 32,120 GRT.
 However, World War I ignited one month later and the ship was requisitioned by the United Kingdom during outfitting at Harland & Wolff.
 Reconfigured as the Justicia, she became the largest troopship to serve in the war and was torpedoed by a U-boat in 1918.
 NASM eventually accepted compensation in the form of 60,000 tons of steel from the UK Government.
 Dutch neutrality throughout the war did not spare multiple HAL ships, and the line lost five ships totalling over 30,000 GRT.
 Two German mines sank SS Eemdijk in 1915, and in 1916 sank SS Blommersdijk.
 In February 1917, sank an entire Dutch convoy including the SS Noorderdijk and SS Zaandijk.

 During the war, Dutch capitalists progressively purchased large shares of HAL from IMM and its subsidiaries.
 By 1917, these investors had successfully acquired half of IMM's shares in Holland America Line for over $3.5 million.
 In 1918, American president Woodrow Wilson issued authorization to seize 89 Dutch ships under angary.
 Nine of the line's ships were seized by the United States Shipping Board, including Rijndam (I) who survived the war as a troopship under the name USS Rijndam.
 Of these nine ships, only SS Ossterdijk did not return after sinking due to a collision.

 A painting of Volendam (I), completed in 1922.

 Statendam (III) was laid down in 1921 but was not completed until 1929.
+Photographed in 1939, in Rotterdam.